Abdelrahman-Ahmed-Samir/Abdelrahman-Ahmed-Samir/README.md

 - 👋 Hi, I’m @Abdelrahman-Ahmed-Samir
 - 👀 I’m interested in the student pack
-- 🌱 I’m currently learning C++ and OOP
+- 🌱 I’m currently learning ML algorithms
 - 💞️ I’m looking to collaborate on other projects
 - 📫 How to reach me:-
 - linkedin: https://www.linkedin.com/in/abdelrahman-ahmed-805485205/